Quantum state preparation via engineered ancilla resetting: Mapping Operators For The AKLT State

-To prepare the AKLT state using a stroboscopic map, local operators are required to map the spin-2 subspace into the spin-(0,1) subspace.
+To prepare the AKLT state using a stroboscopic map, local operators are required to map from the spin-2 subspace to the spin-(0,1) subspace.
 To accomplish this, a set of operators $M_\alpha$ must be defined such that all states in the spin-2 subspace are mapped to the spin-(0,1) subspace (see~Fig.~\ref{fig:steering:mapping_operator_diagramm}).
 There are many different choices for the mapping operators $M_\alpha$, but different choices will lead to drastically different convergence speeds.
-In the main text we used the mapping operators:
+In the main text, we used the mapping operators:

 These operators were chosen based on an ad hoc condition, to try to conserve quantum numbers as much as possible and thus improve experimental realizability.
 This condition excludes mapping operators that significantly change the quantum numbers, such as mapping from angular momentum 2 to -1, i.e. $\ket{1,-1}\bra{2,2}$.
 Note that these mapping operators are not steering into the $\ket{0,0}$ state, this is not an issue as long as they are steering away from all the states in the spin two subspace.

-In the rest of this paper we will analyse the protocol using the mapping operators in Eq.~\ref{eq:steering:U}.
-Before concluding this section we note that the choice of these operator is not optimal.
+In the rest of this paper, we will analyze the protocol using the mapping operators in Eq.~\ref{eq:steering:U}.
+Before concluding this section we note that the choice of these operators is not optimal.
 The mapping operators, in fact, can be further optimized on the basis of two important considerations.

 The first observation to make is that all the states in the spin-2 subspace should be mapped out with equal strength, leading to the imposition of a condition that the mapping operators must sum to the Hamiltonian: